awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/FeedbackSentimentAnalyzer/README.md

 ### .NET Implementation Details
  - This example includes AWS Lambda functions for the various operations of the Feedback Sentiment Analyzer.
  - Each function was created using the AWS Lambda Template from the [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/).
- - Each function also uses [Powertools for AWS Lamba (.NET)](https://github.com/aws-powertools/powertools-lambda-dotnet) for enhanced logging.
+ - Each function also uses [Powertools for AWS Lambda (.NET)](https://github.com/aws-powertools/powertools-lambda-dotnet) for enhanced logging.